pywbem/pywbemtools/docs/appendix.rst

       number (ex. version 2.41.0).
 The DMTF CIM Schemas can be retrieved from the DMTF web site at: `<https://www.dmtf.org/standards/cim>`_ .

+   CIM indication subscription
+   indication subscription
+      A CIM indication subscription is the definition of :term:`listener destination` and :term:`indication filter` contained within an association class (``CIM_IndicationSubscription`` class) that defines for a WBEM server the characteristics of indications to be generated and where they are to be sent.
+The  listener destination is defined by the ``Handler`` reference property (class name ``CIM_ListenerDestination``) and the filter is defined by the ``Filter`` reference property(class name ``CIM_IndicationFilter``).
+The DMTF indication profile and is defined in :term:`DSP0154`

+   CIM indication destination
+   listener destination
+      A listener destination is an instance of a CIM class that maintains a reference to a listener within an implementation.
+Specifically within the scope of pywbemcli it is an instance of the class ``CIM_ListenerDestinationCIMXML`` where the listener reference is the ``Destination`` property which contains the URL of the target indication listener.

+   CIM indication filter
+   indication filter
+      An indication filter is an instance of a CIM Class (``CIM_IndicationFilter``) that defines characteristics of indications
+      that the WBEM server will generate.
+The basis for the indication characteristics is the query language and query statement properties of the instance.

+   dynamic indication filter
+      An :term: indication filter whose lifecycle is controlled by a client

 .. _`Profile advertisement methodologies`: